How to experience the Ramayana Ballet Prambanan – An Insider’s Guide

 Where to have dinner before the show?

 There is a restaurant within the theatre complex (Rama Shinta Garden Resto) that offers a buffet-style dinner.
-We didn’t check it out so can’t comment on the food quality, service or price.
-One big plus though: you’ll be able to enjoy your dinner with unobstructed views of Prambanan.
+We didn’t check it out, so we can’t comment on the food quality, service or price.
+One big plus, though: you’ll be able to enjoy your dinner with unobstructed views of Prambanan.

 dinner at k space